 The first basket was won by Wanda Langley, a member of the 4 at 5 critique group in Athens, Georgia, who gave it to the Athens-Clarke County Library.
 She presented an accompanying check to the children’s librarian (and fellow SCBWI member) Jackie Elsner, who purchased books by Georgia SCBWI members.
 Autographed books that were donated that year included books by Faye Gibbons and Jo Kittinger.
 Speakers often bring books from their publishing houses too.

 In February at Springmingle ’11 65 books were collected from attendees.
 Ashley Parsons won the basket and donated the books to the Opelika Public Library.
-More than 25 libraries have benefited from this opportunity to share our books and our hearts with the young readers in our region — many in poor rural areas, and many in desperate need of new books.
-Although the book basket is normally a coveted door prize for one lucky attendee, in 2011 we have been collecting books for two schools which were devastated by the April tornadoes: Smithville k-12 in Smithville, MS, and Alberta Elementary School in Tuscaloosa Alabama.
+More than 25 libraries have benefited from this opportunity to share their books and their hearts with the young readers in their region — many in poor rural areas, and many in desperate need of new books.
+Although the book basket is normally a coveted door prize for one lucky attendee, in 2011 they have been collecting books for two schools which were devastated by the April tornadoes: Smithville k-12 in Smithville, MS, and Alberta Elementary School in Tuscaloosa Alabama.
 The books in the Joan Broerman Book Basket will be added to the books already collected and delivered along with SCBWI grants to the librarians from these schools.